 To protect myself against this, I intend to purchase options to hedge my position against moves that should be very large and infrequent.
 Let’s say a 3-standard deviation move, which if normality held would cover 99.7% of all daily moves.
 By hedging with options that are reasonably far away from the current price, I shouldn’t have to pay up too much, but there’s no free lunch.
 I’m also considering selling options to finance the protection, but I want to backtest that first!

 To help determine the strike prices for this protection I developed this indicator for MultiCharts.
 It is a modification of the standard Bollinger Bands Area code included with the software.
 Instead of centering the bands at the average price, it centers it at the prior close.
 It then draws the bands based on the standard deviation of log returns and the standard deviations parameter.
-This gives an at a glance view of the “black swan” risk.
+This gives an at a glance view of the expected, but not “black swan” risk.

 You can download the indicator here.